What is SQL Sentry Portal?

 Additional Information: For more information about TempDB in the SQL Sentry Portal, see the TempDB article.

 The Dashboard view displays the performance charts for monitored targets.

-SentryOne Portal offers the ability to create custom dashboards.
-With custom dashboards, you can include the performance metric widgets that you want, and you can have performance charts for different targets on the same dashboard.
-This feature is specific to SentryOne Portal and is not available in the SentryOne client.
+SQL Sentry Portal offers the ability to create dashboards with configurable custom charts.
+With custom charts, you can include the performance metric widgets that you want, and you can have custom charts for different targets on the same dashboard.
+This feature is specific to SQL Sentry Portal and is not available in the SQL Sentry client.

-Additional Information: The SentryOne Portal feature page contains a feature overview.
+Additional Information: The SQL Sentry Portal feature page contains a feature overview.